 Approve what the Committees do, who is on the Committees and what they do.
 This is set out in the Committees terms of reference

+Make recommendations to Welsh Government on Senior Management Pay

 Changes to the Chief Executive’s powers.